Conversation with Kim Noeth, Birth Moms TodayPosted in Adoption Stories

 Kim Noeth – Birth Mom Life Coach, Advocating for Birth Moms Across the World

-Today, we’re sitting down with Kim Noeth from birthmomstoday.com to get some of our frequently asked questions answered.
-Kim works with birth mothers every day and knows the thought process of birth mothers and adoptive parents alike.
-She’s a wonderful resource and we’re lucky to that she found some time to talk with us!
+Today, we’re sitting down with Kim Noeth from Birth Moms Today.
+Kim works with birth mothers every day and knows the thought process of birth moms and adoptive parents alike.
+She’s a wonderful resource and we’re lucky that she found some time to talk with us!

 When I placed my child, way back when, the process was MUCH different.
 Essentially, I was given three profiles, which had no photos, just text, and was told to choose.
 So I didn’t have the luxury of watching adoptive parent videos or seeing what they looked like – I simply had to rely on the story they gave me.
 As you know, that process has changed quite a bit!
 Today, there is a lot more valuable information to help an expectant woman make her decision.

 Wow, It’s hard to believe that you had no photos or anything – just text!
 So what was it in the story that compelled you to choose this adoptive family?

 Looking back, one of the most important factors in my decision, besides financial stability, was that my child would be growing up with another sibling who was also adopted so they could relate to one another and have common ground.
 So fortunately, that information was available to me and it was something that really influenced my decision.